LiquidGalaxyLAB/FPVT/README.md

 Android APK link:
 https://drive.google.com/file/d/1UoyxMDrDnc-uL5hGqWd8odK_d3qGJ2oX/view?usp=sharing

 The apk can be directly installed in android devices.
+The dummy user sign in credentials are -> username: user1; password: password.

 The app was built using react native expo tools.
 To run the app from the repository, navigate to the */Frontend/ParkingApp/* folder and run the following commands on the terminal.
 The reference documenttion can be found here: https://docs.expo.io/workflow/expo-cli/ sudo npm install -g expo-cli